ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/notebooks/README.md

   - **46% of total daily revenue**

 ### 5. Forecasting Sales Impact
+- Used **linear trend projection** to estimate impact on a test store.
-- Trend-based forecast showed a **12.06% projected uplift** over 60 days for Store 289 if the recommendations are applied.
+- Predicted **12.06% sales growth** over 60 days if recommendations are applied.